 In this MA track students explore how media are produced and (re-)used in a digital era.
 You study how new media technologies enable innovative formats and distinctive practices of media use, re-use and consumption.
 If you are interested in media creation and the way creativity and different forms of (digital) storytelling shape its practices, this track is the right one for you.

 This MA track offers a critical exploration of social media within contemporary networked societies and trains students to work with (big) data in a responsible way.
-If you are interested in how social media transform society and want to learn how you can analyze social media data for research and professional purposes, this program is the right one for you.
+If you are interested in how social media transform society and want to learn how you can analyze social media data for research and professional purposes, this programme is the right one for you.

 The internship I completed as part of my MA led directly to a job in journalism.
 After an intense year of studying and three months of work experience, my internship supervisor offered me a job as a Video Journalist.
 Since then, I have been promoted to Gallery Director, with creative control over my channel's live content.

 Studying in Groningen prepared me for daily newsgathering – it taught me how to make news – and also to look critically at the media content others create.
 That’s important regardless of whether you want to work in Journalism Studies or journalism itself; you can’t get better at what you do without reflecting on the work of others.